-Italy is a country that can boast a wealth of festivals throughout the year.
+There are an abundance of festivals in Italy throughout the year.
 Holidaymakers can almost guarantee that there will always be some sort of event taking place, no matter when they visit.
 Puglia is no exception.
 Many of the festivals here take place outdoors, thanks to the wonderfully mild climate that the Puglia region enjoys all year round.
-So, take a seat and enjoy our breakdown of our favourite festivals in Puglia by month.
+Many of the festivals in Puglia also revolve around food.
+The region of Puglia is famous worldwide for its fresh produce and local dishes, with numerous small fairs and festivals held throughout the year celebrating and showcasing the local produce.
+In fact, the region is renowned as one of the best agricultural areas in Europe.
+It is responsible for producing vast quantities of Italy’s wine, olive oil, fruit and vegetables.
+So there are plenty of festivals in Puglia that will tickle the tastebuds too!

 February in Italy is the month of the carnevale.
 Whilst there is no denying that Venice is home to the most famous of Italy’s carnivals, one of Italy’s oldest carnivals is the one held in Putignano in Puglia which is believed to have been running since 1394.
 However the carnival here only came to resemble the modern event it is today during the Fascist era when street parades started to come into fashion.

 These days, events actually start as early as 26 December when the residents of Putignano attend church to ask for forgiveness in advance for any sins they may commit during the carnival period!
 From then on, every Thursday, costumed balls and parties are held for the adults, counting down the passage towards Lent.
-However, it’s actually only on the last three Sundays of the event when the famous processions actually take place.
+However, it’s only on the last three Sundays of the event when the famous processions actually take place.

 On these three Sundays, you’ll find children running through the streets dressed in their favourite costumes, streets lined with stalls selling delicious street food and ornately decorated floats up to 50 feet high processing through the town.
 The floats are usually carrying giant caricatures of politicians and TV personalities, with the aim of satirising current affairs or political events, with prizes awarded for the best entries.
 And of course, all this is accompanied by plenty of dancers and loud music.
 You’ll also meet the carnival’s main character, a jester named Farinella, whose name derives from a typical local fish dish made with barley and garbanzo beans.

 The celebrations finally draw to a close on Shrove Tuesday with Martedi Grasso (the Mardi Gras) when events take a very different feel.
-On this day, tthere is a funeral procession with masked ‘priests’ leading a papier-mache sacrificial pig to Putignano’s main square where it is subsequently burned.
+On this day, there is a funeral procession with masked ‘priests’ leading a papier-mache sacrificial pig to Putignano’s main square where it is subsequently burned.
 The last minutes of the carnival are then marked by the tolling of the Campana dei Maccheroni bells.
 These ring 365 times to signify each of the days of the year.

 It’s not long to wait until the next celebrations in Puglia.
 Father’s Day is celebrated throughout Italy on 19 March.
 This is to coincide with the Festa di San Giuseppe, marked throughout the Puglia region by the lighting of bonfires.